 Jonesboro police investigate shooting

 JONESBORO, Ark.
-(KAIT) - Jonesboro police are investigating a shooting Wednesday afternoon in the area of Warner Avenue and Chestnut Street, according to authorities.
+(KAIT) - Jonesboro police are still investigating a shooting that occurred Friday evening at Greenbriar Drive and West Stroud Street.

-Jonesboro Police Department Public Information Specialist Sally Smith confirmed that police were headed to the scene.
+According to the Jonesboro Police Department Desk Sergeant, officers responded around 5:45 p.m. about the shooting.

-Region 8 News has a reporter at the scene and will have more details as they become available.
+Police said a man was getting a ride with two people, and as he was exiting the vehicle, he was shot in the rear.

 Copyright 2022 KAIT.
 All rights reserved.